alexk1919/MackGPT/.github/CONTRIBUTING.md

 ### Code Style

-AgentGPT uses [ESLint](https://eslint.org/) as its code style guide.
+MackGPT uses [ESLint](https://eslint.org/) as its code style guide.
 Please ensure that your code follows these guidelines.

 ### Commit Messages